gost-dom/gost-dom.github.io/index.markdown

 ## How it works

-Gost-DOM can consume the HTTP handler directly, bypassing the TCP stack, avoiding the overhead, as well as complexity in test code for managing server startup, and available ports.
+Gost-DOM can eliminate the overhead TCP transport layer by consuming the HTTP handler directly.
+As well as improving test performance, it eliminates all complexity of managing server startup and shutdown in test code; while providing the ability for isolated parallel tests of the web application.

 You can construct an instance of the [`Browser`](https://pkg.go.dev/github.com/gost-dom/browser#Browser) passing an